 Simply put, we are not doing enough to support public education in our state.

-Alexa (shown here with my daughters) is a very special person to our family.
+Alexa (shown here) is a very special person to our family.
 She was the valedictorian at Trinity High School and received a scholarship at Wake Forest University where she studied math.
 She could have then gone on to enjoy a 6-figure Wall St. salary.
 Yet, she stayed and completed a graduate program in education at Wake and accepted a job at a Title 1 school in Winston-Salem, NC, bringing home around $41,000 a year after taxes.
 She is currently not compensated for obtaining her master's degree, which is a shame.
-She is an unsung hero and I have incredible respect for her sacrifice on behalf of her students and our state.
+She is an unsung hero, and I have incredible respect for her sacrifice on behalf of her students and our state.

 We need more teachers in North Carolina like Alexa.
 We were 48th in the nation last year in public school funding.
 North Carolina’s cost-adjusted, per-pupil funding level was $10,791; $4,695 below the national average.